sungsoo/sungsoo.github.io/_posts/2014-03-23-using-avro-in-mapreduce-jobs-with-hadoop-streaming.md

 ---
 layout: post
-title: Using Avro in MapReduce Jobs With Hadoop, Pig, Hive
+title: Using Avro in MapReduce Jobs With Hadoop Streaming
 date: 2014-03-23
 categories: [computer science]
 tags: [hadoop & mapreduce]

 ---

-# Using Avro in MapReduce Jobs With Hadoop, Pig, Hive
+# Using Avro in MapReduce Jobs With Hadoop Streaming

 [Apache Avro](http://avro.apache.org/) is a very popular data serialization format in the Hadoop technology stack.
 In this article I show code examples of MapReduce jobs in Java, Hadoop Streaming, Pig and Hive that read and/or write data in Avro format.
 We will use a small, Twitter-like data set as input for our example MapReduce jobs.